 In “The End of Alzheimer’s”, Doctor Bredesen recommends minimizing dairy consumption, as it’s linked to some of the 36 ways that the brain can be stressed, leading to Alzheimer’s Disease.

 In “The Telomere Effect”, Elizabeth Blackburn advises to eat less animal and dairy fat, as part of your strategy to avoid destroying “telomeres”.
 These are the DNA components at the ends of each chromosome, components that are vital in preventing aging and premature death of the cell.

-A study (of 70,000 people) was reported in October 2019 by the Mayo Clinic in “How plant-based food helps fight cancer”.
-Researchers found that vegans had the lowest rates of cancer of any diet.
+In a study of 70,000 people, reported by the Mayo Clinic, researchers found that vegans had the lowest rates of cancer of any diet.

 So, there’s plenty of evidence of the potentially harmful effects of dairy, especially related to cancer.

 Some of the less desirable components of milk, like certain pesticides, will be in the fat content, so any use of reduced-fat milk, cheese or whatever, will no doubt be better than doing nothing.

 To back this up, a study published in October 2019 indicated that drinking skimmed milk instead of semi-skimmed milk may slow DNA ageing.

 Milk from cows (and similarly other animals) is designed for the rapid growth of baby cows.
 So it’s packed with protein and other nutrients.
 These can’t be disregarded, and it’s not recommended by any authority to give up on dairy unless you ensure that you get these good food components some other way.

 Unfortunately, to make baby cows grow fast, the mother cow also provides growth hormones, and growth factors.
 In a human adult, the only cells that can really benefit from these ingredients are those that wish to grow fast, and that means cancer cells.